 - Grease a 9” loaf pan with vegetable oil.
 Punch the dough down and roll it into a long rectangle about the width of the loaf pan.

-- Sprinkle with a generous layer of cinnamon on the dough, and then cover the dough with an even layer of raisins.
+- Sprinkle the dough with a generous layer of cinnamon, and then cover the dough with an even layer of raisins.
 Pay particular attention to the edges, otherwise you’ll have a ton of raisins in the middle with hardly any towards the ends.

-- Cover the loaf pan with an oiled sheet of plastic wrap and set in a warm place to rice.
+- Starting at one end, roll the dough to form a log, and then place it in the loaf pan.
+Cover the pan with an oiled sheet of plastic wrap and set in a warm place to rise until it has doubled in size.

 - Put the oven rack in the middle position and preheat to 350 degrees f (175 c).